renzomrtn/renzomrtn/README.md

 # MARTIN LORENZ FAJARDO

 <h3>Vanilla CSS Enjoyer.</h3>
-<h3>IT student who likes doing stuff.</h3>
+<h3>I like stuff.</h3>

 <br/>

 ## 🚀 About Me
-- 👩‍💻 I'm currently working on anything that comes into my mind
+- 👩‍💻 I'm currently working on anything that comes into my mind... it's a lot
 - 🧠 I'm currently learning more about Java

 <br/>